HabitatFramework/UserGuide/interface/interface.rst

 	Main Window - Details Tab

-Priority Habitats
-	Automatically added based upon the Habitat and multiplex codes selected on the :ref:`habitats_tab`.
-For new priority habitats, 'Determination Quality' and 'Interpretation Quality' must be entered.

-	Click |zoomtable| to open the Priority Habitats window.

-Potential Priority Habitats
-	Allows users to define other priority habitats that may also be present in the future given appropriate management or restoration.
-An INCID may have one or more potential priority habitats even if no priority habitats are present.

-	Click |zoomtable| to open the Potential Priority Habitats window.

 General Comments
 	A free-text field which allows users to enter any additional comments up to 254 characters.

 Boundary Map
-	Drop-down lists defining the source data map used to identify the boundary.
+	Drop-down list allowing users to select the map source used to define the boundary.

 Digitisation Map
-	Drop-down lists defining the map used to digitise the boundary.
+	Drop-down list allowing users to select the map source used to digitise the boundary.

 Site Ref
 	A free-text field which allows users to enter the reference code or key of the site containing the INCID features.